 Satellites in the low earth orbit have an orbital period in the range of 90-120 minutes.

-Advantages and disadvantages of the Low earth orbit
+What are the advantages and disadvantages of the Low earth orbit?

 The low altitude of the Low earth orbit is apt for communication and imaging satellites.
 Due to the altitude, communication signals require less power and time to travel between the Earth stations and the satellites.
 Also, imaging satellites can capture very detailed pictures.
 Satellites for the Low-Earth orbit are easier to build and can be less expensive than their counterparts in higher orbits.
 It is a very popular orbital choice for hobbyists who wish to launch CubeSats.
 CubeSats are incredibly tiny satellites used for small amounts of data collection and other experiments.